jonashackt/crossplane-aws-azure/README.md

 ...
 ```

-Now our first crossplane Provider has been installed.
+Now our first Crossplane Provider has been installed.
 You may check it with `kubectl get provider`:

 ```shell
 $ kubectl get provider